 6. Be positive and encourage staff.

-Although reality TV shows love to portray F&B environments as hectic, demoralizing, and outright insane, that environment doesn’t go quite as far in real life.
-By encouraging your staff, providing constructive feedback (instead of screaming), and offering up praise when a job’s done well, you’re creating a positive environment that impacts both the professionals and the attendees!
+By encouraging your staff, providing constructive feedback, and offering up praise when a job’s done well, you can create a positive environment that impacts both event staff and attendees!

 In the end, great experiences keep customers happy.